GotAudio/AudioBookSlides/README.md

 \ComfyUi\models\checkpoints\RealitiesEdgeXLLCM_TURBOXL.safetensors If you already have A1111 installed, you can also modify \ComfyUI\extra_model_paths.yaml and point the base path to your A1111 SD folder if you prefer. ( base_path: E:\SD\stable-diffusion-webui\ )

+2024-2-21 Update: Also download photon_v1.safetensors from here; https://civitai.com/models/84728/photon.
+I have changed the default model to this.
+It generates 10 quality images per minute on my NVIDIA 3060 GPU.
+If your performance differs, it may be due to a few modifications I made to ComfyUI codebase.
+I can share them if requested.

 copy nodes_custom_sampler.py \ComfyUI\comfy_extras\nodes_custom_sampler.py
 git clone https://github.com/ltdrdata/ComfyUI-Manager.git \ComfyUI\custom_nodes
 git clone https://github.com/ltdrdata/ComfyUI-Impact-Pack.git \ComfyUI\custom_nodes